thorrak/fermentrack/README.md

 Fermentrack is a complete replacement for the web interface used by BrewPi written in Python using the Django web framework.
 It is designed to be used alongside a rewritten BrewPi-Script as well as ESP8266-based BrewPi controllers.
 Support for other BrewPi controllers (Arduino, Spark, and Fuscus) will be forthcoming.

-Fermentrack is currently intended to be installed on a fresh installation of Raspbian and will conflict with brewpi-www if installed on the same server.
+Fermentrack is currently intended to be installed on a fresh installation of Raspbian and will conflict with brewpi-www if installed on the same device.

 ### Included with Fermentrack